16patsle/phaser3-weapon-plugin/README.md

 ## Credits
 This plugin is a port of the [Weapon Plugin](https://github.com/photonstorm/phaser-ce/blob/f2be9bef1d953c9cd55dcd8808d109fa96731126/src/plugins/weapon/WeaponPlugin.js) in Phaser CE by Richard Davey, and is based on the Phaser 3 Plugin template, also by Richard Davey

+The port of the plugin was started by @16patsle, but @jdotrjs has helped extensively with debugging and implementing broken features.